usmanasif/sms-care-portal-backend/README.md

 #### To Deploy

 Deploying this project on Heroku is dead simple.
 Basically, go on Heroku and create a new Heroku app, connect your project Github to your new Heroku app, and hit Deploy.
 Note, that you will need to configure the enviromental variable under settings.

+## Acknowledgements & Thank You's

+* The first version of this tool was built by a volunteer team as part of UPenn Hack4Impact.
+You can find their work [here](https://github.com/hack4impact-upenn/coach-me-health)